Upgrade deadline: regular support ends 11 August 2026

 Why the extension audit decides your timeline

 So before you book a single day of development time, audit every extension on the store.
 For each one, establish: is there a version compatible with your target Magento release?
 Is the vendor still active?
 Is the extension actually still used, or is it dead weight that can simply be removed?
-Every unmaintained extension is a fork in the road — replace it, pay for custom compatibility work, or drop the functionality — and each fork adds days or weeks.
+Every unmaintained extension is a fork in the road: replace it, pay for custom compatibility work, or drop the functionality.
+Each fork adds days or weeks.

 This is why the honest answer to "how long will our upgrade take?" is always "show me your extension list first."
 A store with eight well-maintained extensions is a very different project from a store with forty of mixed provenance.
 It's also why starting the audit this week costs you nothing and tells you almost everything about whether your 11 August plan is realistic.
 If the audit reveals a problem extension, you want to know in July, not the first week of August.